ityou-tech/snowflake-signup-automation/README.md

 >
 > By using this script, you acknowledge that you're using it solely for educational purposes and assume all responsibility for any consequences of using this script.

 This script automates the process of signing up for a Snowflake account using Playwright for browser automation.
-The default configuration selects the "Business Critical" edition of Snowflake and AWS as the cloud provider, but these settings can be customized.
+The script can be configured to select different Snowflake editions (Standard, Enterprise, Business Critical) and cloud providers (AWS, Azure, GCP).

+## Key Features

+- **Configuration-based**: No hardcoded personal information
+- **Multiple input methods**: Command-line, config file, environment variables, or interactive prompts
+- **Educational disclaimer**: Requires acknowledgment of terms before execution
+- **Flexible edition selection**: Handles Snowflake's UI for different edition options

 ## Requirements